JoeZheng2015/js-performance/README.md

 ## Usage
 The js-performance only provide two methods:
 - mark to mark the point
-- log to log all mark message together
+- measure to log all mark message together

 ``` javascript
 import {mark, log} from 'js-performance'